go-vikunja/vikunja/docs/content/doc/development/development.md

 ## Conventional Commits

-We're using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) because they greatly simplify generating release notes.
+We're using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) because they simplify generating release notes a lot.

 It is not required to use them when creating a PR, but appreciated.